GRarer/boop/README.md

 server, use `npm run start-pwa` and navigate to `localhost:8080/`.
 Note that this server will **not** automatically recompile and reload when you make changes.
 Since service workers can cache applications, you may also need to clear your cache or fully close the tab and re-open it for changes to take effect.

-## Running the Node backend locally

-To build and run the server on localhost, run `npm run serve` from the backend directory.
-To run a server that automatically recompiles and restarts when you make changes, you can use `npm run serve-watch`.
-To compile the server without running it, use `npm run build` or `npm run build-watch`.

 ## Style Checking